VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 6**
+- Find/Find and replace/Go to line functions added to Text editor - from user perspective is now Text editor comparable to classic text editors such as Notepad

 **Update 5**
 - Functions to edit image that were in Media viewer are now also in Graphic editor
 - Fixed bug about reading USB descriptor from low-speed devices on UHCI